WTFGeeks-Live/javascript-unknown/Day 5/README.md

 <br>where A is the rectangle's area and P is its perimeter.<br>
 2. Creates an array consisting of s<sub>1</sub> and s<sub>2</sub> and sorts it in ascending order.<br>
 3. Returns the sorted array.<br>

+<br>**Day 5: Arrow Functions**<br>

+**Task**<br>

+Complete the function in the editor.
+It has one parameter: an array, nums.
+It must iterate through the array performing one of the following actions on each element:

+- If the element is even, multiply the element by 2.
+- If the element is odd, multiply the element by 3.

+The function must then return the modified array.